JerrayChen/DevMtnNotes/day_1.md

-ctrl+shift+P in code to enable the "code" command on Mac.
+ctrl(command)+shift+P in visual studio code to enable the "code" command on Mac.
     (Windows is with code bash)
 (command line)code .